amcadams9619/watson-online-store/README.md

 </p>

 ## 5. Configure Slack

-Create a new slack group/team or use an existing one if you have sufficient authorization to add a new bot I need to create new Slack Group/Team
+Create a new slack group/team or use an existing slack group/team if you have sufficient authorization to add a new bot

+*  I need to create new Slack Group/Team
-I have sufficient authorization in current Slack team to create Bot’s
+*  I have sufficient authorization in current Slack team to create Bot’s

 Create a New Slack team
 Here's how to create a new Slack team